James Foulis: Golf inventions

 Jim Foulis and his brother David ran a golf shop at the Chicago Golf Club, and played a significant part in the evolution of golf equipment.
 They invented the bramble patterning for Coburn Haskell's new rubber-cored ball.
 In response to the demands of the new ball they developed the "mashie-niblick", the modern 7-iron, which fell between the traditional mashie (5-iron) and niblick (9-iron), and patented the design.
 Jim Foulis also worked as a golf course designer from 1896 until his death, designing the first golf courses in many communities across the American midwest.

-Family

-Foulis had four brothers, all of whom also moved to the United States.
-Robert and David were also golf professionals, Simpson was a fine amateur golfer, and John was an expert ballmaker who also worked as a bookkeeper at Chicago Golf Club from 1901 to his untimely death in 1907.
-All five brothers are buried in Wheaton Cemetery, adjacent to Chicago Golf Club.
-His nephew, Jim, son of brother David, also a professional golfer, won the 1933 St. Paul Open.